Walking vs Riding on the Golf Course?

-Even though the first golf cart was introduced in the 1930s, it became popular from the 1960s.
-And ever since, there has been an ongoing debate about which is better- walking or riding?
+Even though the first golf cart was introduced in the 1930s, it became popular from the 1960s onward.
+And ever since, there has been an ongoing debate about which is better- walking or riding on the golf course?

 The obvious advantage of walking is the health benefits.
 But it also helps you focus more on your game and has a fair share of social advantages too.

 The modern day golf courses are longer and more challenging than they used to be in the initial days.
 To cover the 18 holes during a round of golf, you would need to walk about 3-6 miles, and about ten thousand steps.